lwilson81/ForestDatabase/README.md

 ## Usage

 Create your very own .env file using env.sample as a template!
+The app currently using SQLite for easier testing for our front-end, so for now, this step isn't required.

 CD in API directory and start flask
 ```bash